FayeCarter/WhatStack/README.md

 ## Backend

 The backend for this project uses NodeJS and Express to serve the "/" route and various backend routes.
+We also used Auth0 to implement authorisation with a user's Github account.

 ## Database